mdgolammafuz/ICO-with-ERC20-Token/README.md

 b) **Stack**

-* Holds local variables defined inside functions if they are not reference types (ex: int)
+* Holds local variables defined inside functions if they are not referenced types (ex: int)
 * Free to be used (it doesn’t cost gas)

 <br/>